-CJAA is the first ongoing effort in the nation to replicate effective interventions on a statewide basis.
+CJAA was the first ongoing effort in the nation to replicate effective interventions on a statewide basis.
 To ensure program integrity, to meet evaluation standards, and to continuously identify and resolve program issues, WSART, FFT, MST, FIT, and COS have mandatory quality assurance measures.
+The following information outlines the program standards for the five evidenced-based programs.